openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Release specifies the OCP release used for the NodePool.
+<p>release specifies the OCP release used for the NodePool.
 This informs the
-ignition configuration for machines, as well as other platform specific machine properties (e.g. an AMI on the AWS platform).</p>
+ignition configuration for machines which includes the kubelet version, as well as other platform specific machine properties (e.g. an AMI on the AWS platform).
+It&rsquo;s not supported to use a release in a NodePool which minor version skew against the Control Plane release is bigger than N-2.
+Although there&rsquo;s no enforcement that prevents this from happening.
+Attempting to use a release with a bigger skew might result in unpredictable behaviour.
+Attempting to use a release higher than the HosterCluster one will result in the NodePool being degraded and the ValidReleaseImage condition being false.
+Attempting to use a release lower than the current NodePool y-stream will result in the NodePool being degraded and the ValidReleaseImage condition being false.</p>
 </td>
 </tr>
 <tr>